 - homelessness or risk of homelessness

 How will Court Link assist participants?

 Professionally qualified Court Link officers assess the risks and needs of referred persons to determine the nature, intensity and frequency of support a person requires.
-People assessed as low risk and need will not be recommended for Court Link but will be referred to appropriate community-based treatment or support services.
+People referred to Court Link, who are not suitable to participate in the program, may still receive assistance with referrals to community-based treatment or support services.

 A failure to participate or engage in Court Link may be reported to the magistrate and may result in a participant’s removal from the program.
 Failure to participate in Court Link will not result in an offence for breach of the participant’s bail.

 Anyone can make a referral to Court Link.
 Usually a referral is made by lawyers — including the duty lawyers at the Magistrates Court — or police at the Watch House.
 A Court Link Form 1 — Referral Form needs to be completed and submitted to Court Link.
 Individuals or their friends and family members can also complete this form.

 - A person charged with a criminal offence is referred to Court Link.
 Anyone can refer a person to Court Link, including legal representatives, police, a treatment or support program, court staff including the judiciary (via the court hearing as part of the bail application), family and friends or self-referral.

 - The Court Link Form 1 — Referral Form is completed to share relevant information with Court Link staff for assessment.
 This includes offence details, legal status, ethnicity and any issues or problems that might warrant assessment by Court Link case managers.